R. W. McQuarters: Professional career

-He is a favorite of former Detroit Lions coach Steve Mariucci, who drafted him when Mariucci was head coach of the 49ers, then signed him as a free agent with the Lions.
+He is a favorite of former Detroit Lions coach Steve Mariucci, who drafted him with the 28th overall pick in the first round when Mariucci was head coach of the 49ers, then signed him as a free agent with the Lions.

-As a member of the New York Giants, McQuarters had a key interception in a 2007 NFC divisional playoff game against the Dallas Cowboys that sealed New York's victory.
+Prior to the 2006 season, McQuarters signed with the New York Giants.
+As a member of the Giants, McQuarters had a key interception in a 2007 NFC divisional playoff game against the Dallas Cowboys that sealed New York's victory.
 McQuarters earned a Super Bowl ring with the Giants in Super Bowl XLII beating the New England Patriots.